Scholarship Details

 What if my GPA falls below a C+ average?

-The team will work with you to develop a support plan to increase your GPA.
+The Program Team will work with you to develop a support plan to increase your GPA.
 Multiple semesters below a C+ average may lead to an inability to renew your scholarship.

 What if I need to switch to part time?